Posterior Covariance Information Criterion for Weighted Inference: Applications

 \subsection{Covariate shift adaptation}

-In a regression scenario, the distributions of covariates are often changed between the training and test phases in real-world problems; such situation is known as \textit{covariate shift} (\cite{Shimodaira_2000}) and has attracted considerable attention in a wide range of applications such as bioinformatics, spam filtering, brain-computer interfacing, and econometrics (e.g., \citealp{Sugiyama_Krauledat_Muller_2007, Yamazaki_etal_2007}).

-Applying {\PCIC} to the Bayesian prediction under covariate shift enables the evaluation of the predictive performance of models with a single {\MCMC} run based on the original data.
-This has a considerable advantage over the conventional cross-validatory assessment (\citealp{Sugiyama_Krauledat_Muller_2007}), where training should be conducted repeatedly for each training set.
-We are also free from model-by-model analytical calculations of information quantities appearing in the bias correction term, which potentially distracts domain users from using information criteria to test their own models.
+First, we will look at a {\PCIC} application in the prediction under covariate shift \cite{Shimodaira_2000}.
+The prediction under covariate shift has received a lot of attention in many fields including bioinformatics, spam filtering, brain-computer interfacing, and econometrics.

-Let $\{(Y_{i},X_{i}):i=1,\ldots,n\}$ be i.i.d.~pairs of a response variable and a covariate, and we assume a parametric model $\{h(Y\mid X\,,\,\theta): \theta\in\Theta\}$ for a response variable $Y$ given a covariate $X$.
-We introduce a pair of distributions $p_{\mathrm{train}}(x)$ and $p_{\mathrm{test}}(x)$ that express the distributions of the covariate $X_{i}$s in the training and test phases, respectively.
+Let $\{(Y_{i},X_{i}):i=1,\ldots,n\}$ be i.i.d.~pairs of a response variable and a covariate, and we assume a parametric model $\{h(Y_{n+1}\mid X_{n+1}\,,\,\theta): \theta\in\Theta\}$ for a response variable $Y_{n+1}$ given a covariate $X_{n+1}$.
+We introduce a pair of distributions $p_{\mathrm{train}}$ and $p_{\mathrm{test}}$ that express the distributions of the covariate $X_{i}$s in the training and test phases, respectively.
 For simplicity's sake, we assume that the ratio $r(x):=p_{\mathrm{test}}(x)/p_{\mathrm{train}}(x)$ is known.
 Then, the quasi-posterior distribution associated with $r(X_{i})$s is given by

 where $\pi(\theta)$ denotes the prior density.
-According to the previous studies (\citealp{Shimodaira_2000,Sugiyama_Krauledat_Muller_2007}), we introduce tilting parameter $\lambda\ge 0$ to control the trade-off between consistency and stability; if $\lambda=1$, the working quasi-likelihood in the training phase is unbiased to the full likelihood in the test phase, but the variance of the estimated model can be large (\cite{Shimodaira_2000}).
+Here, according to the previous studies \cite{Shimodaira_2000,Sugiyama_Krauledat_Muller_2007}, we employed the tilting parameter $\lambda\ge 0$ to control the trade-off between consistency and stability; if $\lambda=1$, the working quasi-likelihood in the training phase is unbiased to the full likelihood in the test phase, but its variance can be large (e.g., \cite{Shimodaira_2000}).
 Meanwhile, setting $\lambda=0$ corresponds to the Bayesian inference using the unweighted likelihood, which usually leads to inconsistent but stable results. {\PCIC} in this setup is derived from the generic expression \eqref{eq_pcic} by setting $w(X_{i})=r(X_{i})$, $s_{i}(Y_{i},X_{i},\theta)=r^{\lambda}(X_{i}) \,\log h(Y_{i}\mid X_{i}\,,\,\theta)$, which is given as

 We can select the value of the tilting parameter $\lambda$ by minimising {\PCIC}.